amirshd22/RealEstate/readme.md

 -----------------------------------------------ideas-------------------------------------------------------
-                1-i want a follow and unfollow stuf (this is possible with the video yu have found) 2-i have to make a copmtition between each real estator to make it way more fun for each something like that people could choose that which one of the agents should sell their property!(users try to )
+                1-i want a follow and unfollow stuf (this is possible with the video yu have found) 2-i have to make a copmtition between each agent to make it way more fun for each something like that people could choose that which one of the agents should sell their property!(users try to ) idts
-                3-add that in the future that if someone just become a normal suer not an agent